zhaohui-yang/CARS/README.md

 ### Introduction

 This repository contains the codes of CARS searching by considering acc + (params/latency).
-All the searching and training codes will be uploaded soon.
+All the searching and training codes have been embedded in automl project and will be released together.

 ### Results